ahsanu123/solder-reflow/README.md

 ## ✏️ SORE - Solder Reflow

-🌕 SORE - Solder Reflow,  DIY hot plate made from several reference across internet, use PT100 for temperature sensor controlled with ESP32-WROOM-32D, with 1.47 IPS LCD, programmed in ESP IDF Framework with LVGL for display.
+🌕 SORE - Solder Reflow,  DIY hot plate use PT100 for temperature sensor controlled with ESP32-S3, with TFT LCD, programmed in 🦀 Rust with [Slint](https://slint.dev/) as user interface

 > Designed With [KICAD](https://www.kicad.org)